 If the sync is set to only update, and no match is found, then the customer from e-automate will not be linked to a company in ConnectWise.
 No information from e-automate will be pushed to ConnectWise for this customer.
 You can determine if the customer in e-automate is linked to a company in ConnectWise by checking to see if the custom property value is populated on the customer record in e-automate.

-**The sync links these customers in our background tables at the initial sync, subsequent syncs will first look for a customer match in these background tables.
+**The sync links these customers in our background tables at the initial sync; subsequent syncs will first look for a customer match in these background tables.
 Should you need to remap a customer, you will need to ask us to correct the background tables.
-Changes made to the custom property in e-automate or the Company ID/AccountID in ConnectWise will not have any effect on the customer mapping.
+Changes made to the custom property in e-automate or the Company ID/AccountID in ConnectWise once a company is linked in our background tables will not have any effect on the customer mapping.

 Initial Sync